faiderfl/Sessions/README.md

 Now the solution for each proposed form is found in the file: [Sessionalize.py](https://github.com/faiderfl/Sessions/blob/main/Sessionalize.py) where we create a method for each approach and call them all in the execution part of the system.

-Now the solution for each proposed form is found in the file: Sessionalize.py where we create a method for each approach and call them all in the execution part of the system.

 **Python:**